techrityorg/Mentorship/TMP2022/YASH_BAWA/Week-6-Projects/Project-2/my-app/README.md

 ### The content

-Portfolio Website contaning all details about experience and achievemnets, projects and various other information expressing all skills of mine as well.
+Portfolio Website contaning all details about experience and achievemnets, projects and various other information expressing all skills of mine as well.The site is responsive as well.

 ### Screenshots
 Landing Page